stacks-network/docs/_core/smart/neon-node.md

 npx blockstack-cli@1.1.0-beta.1 make_keychain -t
 ```

-After this runs, you should see some output that looks like this:
+After this runs, you'll probably see some installation logs, and at the end you should see some JSON that looks like this:

 ```json
 {